 How to Clean Carpet Stains with Vinegar Correctly?

 Now that you know how to remove the smell of vinegar, it’s time you consider things before even using vinegar.
 Remember, it’s important to know what you’re considering for DIYing your carpet cleaning.
 It will only benefit you and your carpet in the end.

-To prevent the smell of vinegar later, it's recommended that you mask it before even applying it on the carpet.
-This can be done while preparing the vinegar solution to apply on your carpet.
+To prevent the smell of vinegar later, it’s recommended that you mask it before even applying it to the carpet.
+This can be done while preparing the vinegar solution to apply to your carpet.
 The main remedy here is to add essential oils to the solution.

 For making the spray, you can use:

 - Five drops of essential oils (lemon, rosemary, eucalyptus, tea tree leaves)